sivahuang77/citrux-cli/docs/extensions/getting-started-extensions.md

-# Getting started with Gemini CLI extensions
+# Getting started with Citrux CLI extensions

-This guide will walk you through creating your first Gemini CLI extension.
+This guide will walk you through creating your first Citrux CLI extension.
 You'll learn how to set up a new extension, add a custom tool via an MCP server, create a custom command, and provide context to the model with a `GEMINI.md` file.

 ## Prerequisites

-Before you start, make sure you have the Gemini CLI installed and a basic understanding of Node.js and TypeScript.
+Before you start, make sure you have the Citrux CLI installed and a basic understanding of Node.js and TypeScript.

 ## Step 1: Create a new extension